DataDog/nginx-datadog/API.md

 - **context** `http`, `server`, `location`, `if`

 Disable Datadog tracing in the current configuration context.
-This overrides any `datadog_enable` directives at higher levels, and may be overriden by `datadog_enable` directives at lower levels.
+This overrides any `datadog_enable` directives at higher levels, and may be overridden by `datadog_enable` directives at lower levels.

 When tracing is disabled, no span is created when a request is handled, and no